techiemow/Elite-Emart/README.md

 # EliteeMart

-    An e-store platform with a variety of electronic products, including the latest gadgets and accessories, offering a seamless user experience and a wide range of options to choose from.
+    An e-commerce platform with a variety of electronic products, including the latest gadgets and accessories, offering a seamless user experience and a wide range of options to choose from.

 The platform features two distinct roles: **User and Admin.**